ambrop72/spherojoy/README.md

         68:86:E7:06:20:5D       Sphero-BPO
 ```

-Now create an RFCOMM device binding for this device.
+Now create an RFCOMM device binding for this device, as shown.
 Note that you need to run this as root.

 ```